 Use Paid Advertising to Capture Your Target Audience

 Be prepared to pay to play the game of social media marketing.
 Facebook business pages reach less than 2% of the fan audience on nonpaid posts, according to vendesocial.
 This means your odds of showing up in your clients’ social media feeds organically (without putting money behind a post) is very slim.

 Be selective when spending money on your social media posts.
 Curated content from other industry websites is great information to have, but you probably don’t need to promote this content unless it’s explaining urgent insurance updates.
 Instead, put money behind posts that drive users to your page.

 Finally, set a budget for your paid social media marketing efforts and don’t go over that amount unless you feel it’s completely necessary.
 A good strategy is to determine how much you want to spend on each social post when you’re planning your posting schedule.

 Join Different Online Groups

-Benefits of Creating a Great LinkedIn Profile
+Benefits of Creating a LinkedIn Profile

-Through your LinkedIn connections, you can meet potential new client/members and continue to grow your Farm Bureau business.
-By actively building relationships with your LinkedIn connections, both online and off, the possibility of being introduced to new people (and potential new client/members) grows exponentially.
+LinkedIn is a powerful tool to connect with individuals in your industry, as well as your community.
+Through your LinkedIn connections, you can meet potential new clients and continue to grow your Farm Bureau business.
+By actively building relationships with your LinkedIn connections, the possibility of being introduced to new people (and potential new clients) grows exponentially.

 Gaining Quality Connections on LinkedIn